Albanian–Yugoslav border war (1921)

 The Albanian–Yugoslav border war of 1921 arose from disputes over the borders of the newly established Principality of Albania after the First Balkan War.
 Although the 1913 Treaty of London outlined general territorial terms for Albania, precise borders remained unresolved amid the chaos of World War I, the Paris Peace Conference, and the League of Nations' formation.
 With the League failing to reach a verdict for a year, Yugoslavia, spurred by the Mirdita rebellion, asserted territorial claims and deployed troops to the border.
 As tensions escalated, League intervention became imperative.
 The conflict concluded after the United Kingdom recognized Albania, prompting Yugoslavia to withdraw its forces.
 Subsequently, diplomatic ties were established between Albania and Yugoslavia, leading to Yugoslavia's acknowledgment of Albanian sovereignty.

 Background

 At the conclusion of the First Balkan War in 1913, the Treaty of London was signed which dealt with the territorial adjustments of the Balkan region and among others, established the rough borders as well as recognizing the independence of Albania.
 The refining of Albania's borders were to be determined by the Great Powers, however progress was halted due to the outbreak of the First World War.
 The frontiers of the newly established Principality of Albania had not been set during the Paris Peace Conference, leaving the issue to be resolved by the newly formed League of Nations in 1920.
 When the final decision regarding Albania's borders had not yet been determined by the following year, the situation quickly became unstable due to unrest both within and outside Albania's proposed borders.

+In 1919, Mirditas Prince Preng Bib Doda, the chief (Kapidan) of the Catholic region captaincy of Mirdita, was killed near the marshes of Lezha and left no clear heir.
+Marka Gjoni, a relative, became the successor to the position of chief (Kapidan).
+However, many of Mirdita's leaders refused to recognize him, and he lacked popularity within the tribe because of accusations of cowardice shown during the First World War.
+He allowed the Yugoslav authorities to proclaim, in his name, the independence of the Republic of Mirdita in July 1921 in Prizren, Yugoslavia.